-There has always been an assumption that those of us who have been bewitched by alcohol had some kind of choice, and outsiders looking in, seem to be totally perplexed why as very often highly functioning people, intelligent and working, and have no understanding of why we get in such a cycle of use, when they can take it or leave it.
+There has always been an assumption that those of us who have been bewitched by alcohol had some kind of choice, and outsiders looking in, seem to be totally perplexed why as very often highly functioning people, intelligent working or not, and have no understanding of why we get in such a cycle of use, when they can take it or leave it.

 Society today is under more pressure than ever, and outwardly those of us who seem to have all our ducks in a row, are paddling like hyper supersonic ducks under the surface.
 From the moment we wake, usually after a broken and heavy heart beating ineffective sleep, we are wired to go more quickly, full of anxiety, remorse, guilt and shame, face the world and seemingly with confidence.

 Nothing could be further from the truth.
 We front it out, we are so paranoid that anyone should suspect we have a problem we double and triple check everything we do and have to think very carefully when we speak that others don’t get a whiff of what we have been doing behind closed doors, which is sneaking a bottle or two back home, and then having to hide that from family or friends.
 Rarely do we drink too much socially, we want to be alone, isolated and secretive about our method of medication.
 It is not a choice, it is a need and habit, that for a few hours of the day, our brains can quite conclusively switch off.
 Nothing else seems to do it so well once the habit has kicked in.

 Many clients do go to the doctor, and express their concern, which is a brave step, but we lie.
 We say we are depressed, and because of that sometimes have a little too much to drink.
 Consequence, anti depressants are handed out, which are totally ineffective because they are drinking in truth every day, but try to imagine that more legal drugs will help.

 The stress is enormous, the tiredness and vulnerability huge, and the anxiety off the Richter scale.